azzen/lab-smtp/README.md

 - `Message` is a generic structure of a mail
 - `Person` represents a victim
 - `Email` represents a validated email address
-- `Group` list of victims that must have at lease 3 people in it
+- `Group` list of victims that must have at least 3 people in it